Tokyo’s Urban Development, Successes & Challenges

 Tokyo started as a small settlement.
 The city grew and expanded with considerable successes and challenges for public administration and urban planning and development.
 (Photo: Public Domain)

-Urban development has significantly changed the landscape of societies.
-At present, the majority of the world’s population resides in cities.
-The case of Tokyo is of interest because it is one of the biggest megacities in the world.
-Tokyo’s urban development sheds light on the successes and challenges urban areas face through the years.
-The evolution of the Tokyo Metropolitan Area is seen as an example of how urban centers could proceed to address people’s needs.
+Tokyo’s urban development is remarkable because of its status as one of the world’s biggest megacities and its continuing growth and expansion.
+Tokyo’s urban development sheds light on the successes and challenges urban areas face over the years.
+The evolution of the Tokyo Metropolitan Area is seen as an example of how urban centers can proceed to address people’s needs.
 Nonetheless, Tokyo’s development is also seen as a non-optimal path because of the issues related to urbanization.
 These issues emphasize the challenges urban planners and administrators face as cities become more densely populated.
 While cities like Tokyo have experience and expertise needed to ensure a well-planned approach to urban development, the nature, complexity, and scale of the development creates new problems that administrators or urban managers have not yet encountered in the past.
 Thus, it is of critical importance to maintain flexibility in addressing emerging challenges, while remaining effective in fulfilling the current needs of the urban population.

 The city of Tokyo began as a settlement near the mouth of the Sumida River, along the body of water now known as Tokyo Bay.
 One good reason why this was the original location of Tokyo was that the plains near the Sumida River were rich in soil for farming.
 The Japanese had rice fields in the area to provide for their food needs.
 It is notable that early settlements in areas where cities are now located were typically of importance in accessing food and the transport of goods.
 Thus, the original reason for the location of Tokyo was food production.
 Food production served as a factor that attracted people to the area.
 Eventually, businesses and the local economy grew, leading to the development of the city and, over time, the Tokyo Metropolitan Area.